WSMathias/CRUD-Operations/README.md

-# Indian-Kitchen
+# CURD-Operations

-Catalog of indian dishes with following features
-Add
-Edit
-Deleted
-Bulit using HTML,CSS and JavaScript
+CURD operations can be performed using this website website is bulit using HTML,CSS and JavaScript
 ## Requirements:

 *linux OS